scottcolfer/scottcolfer.github.io/_posts/2021-08-16-types-of-product-manager.md

 Issues can arise when this approach is taken but assumptions about the problem, the strategy, and the goals are untested.
 The organisation is set on a trajectory that’s moving away from reality.
 It’s hard to course correct when product is used in this way.
 Further issues can arise if founders or leadership remain too hands-on when the organisation becomes too large for them to do so effectively (‘[founder’s syndrome](https://en.wikipedia.org/wiki/Founder%27s_syndrome#:~:text=Founder%27s%20syndrome%20(also%20founderitis)%20is,a%20wide%20range%20of%20problems.)’).

+# Where might I be a Product Manager?

+I worked for myself for a while.
+Some clients wanted me to act as a consultant and review their business model.
+In these situations my time was not spent leading a development team.
+I was paid to help them find product/market fit and improve profitability.

+Let's take one of my clients.
+They hired me when they were coming to the end of their funding and had to become profitable.
+I focused on their customers and found that their sales time was 3-9 months.
+This was because their information security generated lots of questions.
+I made the case to prioritise information assurance accreditation for three months.
+This allowed us to reduce sales time to 1-3 months.
+It also gave us time to explore procurement processes for our customers.
+We realised we could quadruple the cost of the newly secure product without affecting sales.

+This is the kind of situation where product management can be a good fit.
+There’s low confidence in the problem.
+Low confidence in the solution.
+And a broad scope to make changes, quickly, based on testing in the real world.

+Issues can arise if this approach is taken when there’s no real scope to change.
+If we’re running a website development project.
+And it’s the fiftieth one we’ve done.
+And it’s entirely typical.
+Then this type of product manager could easily become overkill and lead to a waste of time and money.
+Further issues can arise if this type of product manager is hired but only has the scope to function as a product owner.
+Or is expected to be a jack of all trades.